Rutherford Trace Route 4

 Earlier in the day, the South Carolinians had burned two towns we will visit to the west, and then Echochee, in modern Brasstown south of the river.
 They then crossed the river and were moving up this side.
 They saluted Rutherford’s army with 13 shots from small cannons called swivel guns, one shot for each of the new states.[5]
 Then they camped beside each other for the night.[6]

-The next day, the two armies marched a short distance west together and then the South Carolinians turn south for home, probably taking a trading path that existed then back through Brasstown.[7]
+The next day, the two armies marched a short distance west together and then the South Carolinians turned south for home, probably taking a trading path that existed then back through Brasstown.
+Archaeologists found a burned split-rail cabin and ground stains probably marking a village where Brasstown Creek enters the Hiawasee, out of site along the bend to the right.
+“Sadly, the charred remains of an old man who apparently was trapped in the burning structure” were found as well.[7]

 ArrowheadDrive to the intersection of Old US 64 and Hendrix Road, watch for traffic, and park in the pullout across Old 64 (on the left): 35.0786, -83.9773.

 The Cherokee town of Hiawassee[8] extended across the river bottoms below you along Peachtree Creek, which is traced by the line of trees directly south.
-Its townhouse was on what now is called Peachtree Mound, dating back to at least 8,000 BCE, but that was mostly flattened when excavated by archaeologists.
+Its townhouse was on what now is called Peachtree Mound, about three American football fields past the creek along the river and dating back to perhaps 1000 BCE.[c]
+The mound was mostly flattened when excavated by archaeologists, but they found a burnt clay floor from a structure on the top.
 The S.C. army burned the town on the 26th on its way to Echochee and meeting the N.C. army, which passed by the next day.

 Closing the Loop